markus-nilsson/dpp/README.md

 - `visualize`, which saves visualizations of the data managed by the node
 - `mgui`, which opens the output of the node in a graphical user interface

+Normally, you would use `iter` and `report` to troubleshoot a developing pipeline.

 ## Options